ddbj/www/_faq/en/how-data-released-at-emble-genbank-e.md

 ---
 layout: simple
-title: How are the data released from DDBJ published at EMBL-Bank, GenBank?
+title: How are the data released from DDBJ published at ENA and GenBank?
 category: faq
 db:
   - ddbj